-Well, our main job is improving healthcare using innovative diagnostics technologies, for a range of health conditions including heart disease, diabetes, Alzheimer’s disease, cancer and stroke.
+Randox is dedicated to improving healthcare using innovative diagnostic technologies, for a range of health conditions including heart disease, diabetes, Alzheimer’s disease, cancer and stroke.

 Whilst the science is complex, the applications are not.
-Testing such as this takes place every day behind the scenes of GP surgeries and hospitals.
+Diagnostic testing takes place every day behind the scenes of GP surgeries, laboratories and hospitals.

 What is the vision of Randox?